Tamar Valley Top 10 Things to Do

 Explore Low Head

-On the outskirts of Launceston is a unique estuarine wetland ecosystem of mudflats, lagoons, and islands with abundant plant, bird, and animal life.
+On the outskirts of Launceston lies the Tamar Island Wetlands, a unique estuarine ecosystem of mudflats, lagoons, and small islands teeming with plant, bird, and animal life.
+This serene natural reserve is a paradise for birdwatchers, photographers, and nature lovers, offering the chance to spot native birds, waterfowl, and other wildlife in their natural habitat.

 Batman Bridge